All the latest views and news here

 A full revolution has been promised many times (thankfully less so recently) with thoroughly life-changing technology.
 Alas, this hasn’t largely been the case with a number of lawyers starting to turn their backs on what they perceive to be an over-hyped and potentially short-term change.

-Thankfully this isn’t quite the case and whilst there is certainly no single piece of software that will encompass every eventually of a matter from start to finish, a greater focus on tasks and commoditisable effort in legal work provides a more realistic goal.
+Thankfully this isn’t quite the case and whilst there is certainly no single piece of software that will encompass every aspect of a matter from start to finish, a greater focus on tasks and commoditisable effort in legal work provides a more realistic goal.

 So, what exactly are we using at Shearman and why?

 Initially, we would say that one of the large drivers of a number of new products that we have adopted globally is the security that they offer.
-This of course has to be alongside better functionality then any current process can provide, but with client expectation for security around their documents and any wider data on matters (such as industries, locations, key contacts etc), it’s a given (but also a challenge) that any law firm can provide this.
+This of course has to be alongside better functionality than any current process can provide, but with client expectations for security around their documents and any wider data on matters (such as industries, locations, key contacts etc), it’s a given (but also a challenge) that any law firm can provide this.

 As regards documents, here at Shearman we use iManage to securely store and categorise work product.